The European Union as a Global Counter-Terrorism Actor

 9781782548270 Edward Elgar Publishing

-Christian Kaunert, Dublin City University, Republic of Ireland and University of South Wales, Alex MacKenzie, University of Liverpool, UK and Sarah Léonard, School of Law and Government, Dublin City University, Ireland
+Christian Kaunert, Professor of International Security, School of Law and Government, Dublin City University, Ireland and Professor of Policing and Security, International Centre for Policing and Security, University of South Wales, UK, Alex MacKenzie, University of Liverpool, UK and Sarah Léonard, School of Law and Government, Dublin City University, Ireland

 Publication Date: 2022 ISBN: 978 1 78254 827 0 Extent: 192 pp